nodana/phoenixd-js/README.md

 # Phoenxid NodeJS Client

-Whether you're hosting your Phoenixd node on [Nodana](https://nodana.io) or hosting it somewhere else, this package makes it easier for you to make requests against your node and connect to the websocket endpoint.
+Whether you're hosting your Phoenixd node on [Nodana](https://nodana.io) or self-hosting, this package makes it easier for you to make requests against your node as well as connect to the websocket endpoint and listen for events.

 ## Installation